inkeso/AuBackE/README.md

 --------------

-For building the modified tinycore-image, edit & execute build.sh (you probably have to do this as root, because of cpio) If you have 7z you can ``./build.sh release`` which will recompress the ramdisk, squeezing out a few bytes
+For building the modified tinycore-image, edit & execute build.sh If you have 7z you can `./build.sh release` which will recompress the ramdisk, squeezing out a few bytes

 A BUILD-dir containing all needed files is created: